Bimde/openshot-sdk-go/README.md

 }
 ```

 This sdk was purpose-built for [this project](https://github.com/Bimde/fancam-generator/), it's a great place to look for example usages.
 In particular, check out [this package](https://github.com/Bimde/fancam-generator/tree/master/backend/src/trackingconverter).
-The tests for this package are also quite thorough and can be used as examples.
+The tests in this SDK are also quite thorough and can be used as examples.